Upper Control Limit Key Points

 When the process is stable, the process measure can be expected to vary randomly between the upper and lower control limits.

-Final thoughts on the Upper Control Limits (UCL)
+Final Thoughts on the Upper Control Limits (UCL)

-The upper control limit is one part of a control chart that allows you to identify common and special cause variation.
+The upper control limit is one part of a control chart that allows you to identify common and special cause variations.
 If you understand how the upper control limit was designed to work, then you have the key to effective process improvement.

 About the Author